Database Model Usage (Laravel Style)

 Collections

-The all and get methods in Eloquent can retrieve multiple results and return an instance of Illuminate\Database\Eloquent\Collection.
-The Collection class provides a large number of helper functions to handle Eloquent results:
+The all and get methods of Eloquent can return multiple results, returning an instance of Illuminate\Database\Eloquent\Collection.
+The Collection class provides many helper functions to work with Eloquent results:

 $users = $users->reject(function ($user) {